phonetonote/phonetonote-logseq/README.md

 alpha version, see issues tab for list of features coming soon.

+phonetonote-logseq requires creating an account at [https://phonetonote.com](https://phonetonote.com). once signed up, the `ptn_key` you need for configuration will be in your phonetonote dashboard.

 ## installation

 this needs to be build locally using `yarn build` (to create the `dist` folder), then loaded into logseq. it will be available in the logseq marketplace soon.